Texas Deer Hunting: Whitetails | Ryan Burrus

 The South Texas region boasts a sprawling array of prickly vegetation in hot humid temperatures, which produces some of the largest whitetails killed anywhere in the state.
 The South region is known for its large private ranches both low and high fence, where towering tines overshadow body size.
-There are several effective tactics to harvest a mature trophy whitetail down south including Sendero roads, rattling, food plots, bait and elevated blinds/stands.
+There are several effective tactics to harvest a mature trophy whitetail down south including Sendero roads, rattling, food plots, bait, and elevated blinds/stands.
 With so much flat shrubland to cover, it is key to get elevated.
 Baited Sendero roads are highly effective in the south to pull the deer out from the mesquite trees, the challenge is still getting close enough for a clean shot.
 The late-season rut in South Texas is my personal favorite as the deer are highly responsive to calling techniques.
-Texas deer hunting in the south region provides a chance at a true free-range giants!
+Texas deer hunting in the south region provides a chance at a true free-range giant!

-Deep in the heart of Texas lies a sub-species of deer that can be seen in yards, open fields and just about anywhere with some green grass.
-Hill country deer have smaller bodies and antlers when compared to its cousins in the south, but what they lack in size they more than make up for in numbers.
-Now that being said, the region does still produces trophy class deer, they are just harder to locate.
-The sprawling plateaus that make up this region allow for excellent glassing opportunities to put a spot and stalk or long-range shot.
+Deep in the heart of Texas lies a sub-species of deer that can be seen in yards, open fields, and just about anywhere with some green grass.
+Hill country deer have smaller bodies and antlers when compared to its cousins in the south, but what they lack in size they more than makeup for in numbers.
+Still, the region does still produces trophy class deer, they are just harder to locate.
+Texas deer hunting across the sprawling plateaus that make up this region allows for excellent glassing opportunities to put on a spot-and-stalk or to take a long-range shot.
 Baited hunting is another common tactic in this region.
 Setting a pop-up blind near travel corridors, bedding areas and food plots here is a great early morning tactic followed by glassing a mid to late afternoon vantage point.

 Pineywoods & Post Oak Savannah